Online Safety Grants Program – Round 2 recipients

 Project description

-This project will leverage a trialled prototype to develop a scalable, multi-model intervention package that includes an interactive app and workshops to facilitate reach and engagement.
+This project built on a trialled prototype to develop a scalable, multi-model intervention package that includes a website and workshops to facilitate reach and engagement.

 Audience